synfonaut/pewpew/README.md

 Probably because the fee is too low, try sending a lower satoshi amount.

-*Disclamer: This is new and untested code, don't send a lot of money without testing first*
+*Disclamer: This is new and experimental code, don't send a lot of money without testing first*

 ## Author